 He said businesses could “work on a collective scale and use space in a collective facility.”

-Nichelle Pace, Vice President of the NJ Cannabis Business Association (NJCBA), noted the conversation around cannabis social equity applicants is part of a larger economic justice issue.
+Camden Business Association Vice President Nichelle Pace noted the conversation around cannabis social equity applicants is part of a larger economic justice issue.
 She said equity benchmarks should be transparent.

 “Small businesses create the bulk of the jobs in this state,” Pace added.

-Valerie Woodson said she was part of the NJ Alliance of Minorities in Cannabis and want to help residents of the state get into the industry.
+Valerie Woodson said she was part of the NJ Alliance of Minorities in Cannabis and wants to help state residents enter the industry.
 She sought information from the NJ CRC to help others.

 “Can you tell me about how the insurance companies treat you?”
 Delgado asked her.

 Osagie-Erese said insurance is high because they pay premiums to insure everything.

 “We really have to work with specialists,” she said.
 “We have top pros on our team that gave us quotes.”

 “The licensing process is completely broken,” said Travis Ally.